 The best example of elaborative processing are actors memorizing their lines.
 While there are actors who memorize lines by rehearsing them repeatedly, studies have found that most actually commit lines to memory using a different technique altogether.

-Instead of simply reading through their lines over and over, these actors first focus their attention on the underlying context that sit beneath the words.
+Instead of simply reading through their lines over and over, these actors first focus their attention on the underlying context that sits beneath the words.
 They work on fleshing out the meaning of each line, the corresponding motivations of the character saying them and other related information.
 Basically, they elaborate on the context surrounding the lines, making it more meaningful than just a bunch of lines whipped up by a screenwriter.

 In language learning, you can use this by really understanding what the phrases you memorize actually mean and, if you can, making up situations in your mind where they apply completely.
 A lot of language learners already do this when they study vocabulary in related groups — that way, all the vocabulary items can be linked to each other with concrete and specific contexts.
-In elaborative processing, you go deeper by creating scenarios in which you can imagine using this items appropriately.
+In elaborative processing, you go deeper by creating scenarios in which you can imagine using this item appropriately.

 There are tons of mnemonic techniques available out there.
 In fact, a quick search on Amazon will turn out dozens upon dozens of books dedicated to specific mnemonic techniques that you can use to aid your memorization tasks.